ziap/infinite-minesweeper/readme.md

 **Actions**

--   Left click or tap to reveal a tile
+-   Left-click or tap to reveal a tile
--   Right click to mark a cell as a mine
+-   Right-click to mark a cell as a mine
 -   Toggle between reveal and mark with the flag button

-Earn points by revealing tiles that don't contain mines.
+Earn points by revealing tiles without a mine.

 ## Features